-It is common that documents belonging to historical collections are poorly preserved and prone to degradation processes.
-This work aims at leveraging state-of-the-art techniques in digital image binarization and text identification for digitized documents allowing further content exploitation in an efficient way.
-The method has been developed in the framework of the Greek GSRT-funded R&D project, D-SCRIBE, which aims to develop an integrated system for digitization and processing of old Greek manuscripts.
+Historical document collections are a valuable resource for human history.
+It is common that documents belonging to historical collections are poorly preserved and are prone to degradation processes.
+This work aims to leverage state-of-the-art techniques in digital image binarization and text identification for digitized documents allowing further content exploitation in an efficient way.
+The method has been developed in the framework of the Hellenic GSRT-funded R&D project, D-SCRIBE, which aims to develop an integrated system for digitization and processing of old Hellenic manuscripts.

-Binarization (threshold selection) is the starting step of most document image analysis systems and refers to the conversion of the gray-scale image to a binary image.
-Binarization is a key step in document image processing modules since a good binarization sets the base for successful segmentation and recognition of characters.
+Binarization (threshold selection) is the starting step of the most document image analysis systems and refers to the conversion of the gray-scale image into a binary image.
+Binarization is a key step in document image processing modules since a good binarization set the base for successful segmentation and recognition of characters.
 In old document processing, binarization usually distinguishes text areas from background areas, so it is used as a text locating technique.
 In the literature, the binarization is usually reported to be performed either globally or locally.
-The global methods (global thresholding) use a single threshold value to classify image pixels into object or background classes [1-5], whereas the local schemes (adaptive thresholding) can use multiple values selected according to the local area information [6,7].
+The global methods (global thresholding) use one calculated threshold value to classify image pixels into object or background classes [1-5], whereas the local schemes (adaptive thresholding) can use many different adapted values selected according to the local area information [6,7].
 Most of the proposed algorithms for optimum image binarization rely on statistical methods, without taking into account the special nature of document images [8-10].
-Global thresholding methods are not sufficient for document image binarization since document image signal-dependent noise, smear and strains.
-Instead, adaptive to local information techniques for document binarization have been developed [11-14].
+However, recently some document directed binarization techniques have been developed [11-14].
+Global thresholding methods are not sufficient for document image binarization since document images usually have poor quality, shadows, nonuniform illumination, low contrast, large signal-dependent noise, smear and strains.
+The most famous and efficient global thresholding technique is this of Otsu [2].